 Requested Wakeup Phase

 The Requested Wakeup Phase field is set to the sequence number of the next beacon period (superframe) in which the sender (a node) plans to wake up for frame reception and transmission, with the sequence number of a beacon period (superframe) treated as incremented by one modulo 216, instead of modulo 28, from that of the previous beacon period (superframe).
-The value of this field is calculated as S+D modulo 216, where S is the one-octet sequence number of the current beacon period (superframe) and D is such that the node is to wake up D superframes later after receiving a Connection Assignment frame.
+The value of this field is calculated as S+D modulo 216, where S is the one-octet sequence number of the current beacon period (superframe) and D is such that the node is to wake up D beacon periods (superframes) later after receiving a Connection Assignment frame.
 With a length of two octets, this field allows a node’s next wakeup to be scheduled up to 216 beacon periods (superframes) away from the current one.

 The Requested Wakeup Phase field is reserved in non-beacon mode without superframes.